-Optical audio connection – also known as TOSLINK connections – is a very popular way of sending high-quality audio from one device to another.
-If your TV has the port for an optical audio connection, you’ll see a single port on the back or side of your TV along with the label underneath that says, ‘Optical.’
+Optical audio connection – also known as TOSLINK connections – is a popular way of sending high-quality audio from one device to another.
+If your TV has the port for it, you’ll see a single port on the back or side of your TV along with the label underneath that says, ‘Optical.’

 Auxiliary or AUX is probably one of the most popular audio ports out there.
 Again, it’s commonly located on the back or side of the TV and will be labeled AUX Out or AUX Output.
-You can actually convert an RCA to AUX and visa-versa.
+You can convert an RCA to AUX and vice versa.

 Steps for Adding Bluetooth to a TV

 As mentioned, adding Bluetooth functionality to your TV is fairly simple.
-These are instructions are for outputting audio from the TV through Bluetooth to a Bluetooth compatible speaker, headphone, etc.
+These are instructions for outputting audio from the TV through Bluetooth technology to a Bluetooth-compatible speaker, headphones, etc.

 Connect a Bluetooth Transmitter to an Audio Output Port